actoron/jadex/docs/tutorials/bpmn/02 Installation.md

 ### Saving the JCC Project

 As you probably do not want to add the jar file again, each time you start the Jadex platform, you should save the current settings of the JCC.
-From the 'File' menu choose 'Save Settings'.Â
+From the 'File' menu choose 'Save Settings'.

 ### Using the Visual BPMN Debugger

 Jadex additionally provides a visual debugger for BPMN processes.
 We will show here how the tool can be used to control the execution of the helloworld process.
 As a first step we start the helloworld process again, but this time as suspended.
 For this purpose activate the 'Start suspended' checkbox in the 'Settings-Flags' section of the BPMN process model (on the right hand side of the JCC).
-After having started the process it will be displayed as suspended, which is indicated by a 'zzz' on the component icon.Â
+After having started the process it will be displayed as suspended, which is indicated by a 'zzz' on the component icon.

 ![02 Installation@10.png](02%20Installation/02%20Installation-10.png)